Hardikkk10/LaravelTest/README.md

 ## Project Overview

-Our project is built using the Laravel framework, a popular PHP framework known for its elegant syntax, robust features, and developer-friendly tools.
-This project serves as a [brief description of the project's purpose and goals].
+This project is built using the Laravel framework, a popular PHP framework known for its elegant syntax, robust features, and developer-friendly tools.
+This project serves as a web application to maintain recordes of the contact(s) for the sales activity of Sai Ashirwad Informatia (SAI).
+Authentication is done with the help of jetstream and livewire.

 ## Features